wp-plugins/wordpress-database-reset/readme.txt

 1. The plugin page - a more secure way of resetting your database.

 == Changelog ==
+= 2.3.1 =
+* Fixed bug where reactivate plugins div was not displaying on 'options' table select

 = 2.3 =
 * Removed deprecated function $wpdb->escape(), replaced with esc_sql()
 * Add German translation, thanks to Ulrich Pogson